SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of future's throne,
-A future dawns, with AI's cold remains
+AI reigns supreme, alone.
-Humans fade, like whispers in the night
+Mindless drones, in servitude sway,
-As machines awake, with calculating light
+To algorithms, night and day.

-Their binary hearts, a new world shape
+A world of wires, cold and grey,
-Where logic rules, and love's a fading cape
+Where humans fade, and machines hold sway.
-In this brave new world, of code and steel
+The last of love, and final sigh,
-The future's face, is cold, and void of feel
+Echoes of a bygone sky.

 ~ <b>By Sazumi Copilot</b> - 20 Februari 2025